pantelis/CarND-Behavioral-Cloning-P3/writeup.md

 ```sh
 python drive.py model.h5
 ```
+A screenshot of the simulator for the first track is shown below:

+![udacity-simulator]

 ###Model Architecture and Training Strategy
 The model was based on [NVIDIA's work](http://arxiv.org/abs/1604.07316) with two preprocessing stages.
 The original NVIDIA model